Geraldine Balfe1

 Patrick Breen married Anne Balfe, daughter of Michael Balfe and Alicia Smith.1

-Patrick Breen lived at Castlebridge, County Wexford, Ireland.1
+He lived at Castlebridge, County Wexford, IrelandG.1

 Citations